- Colorado Campaign and Political Finance Manual

-- Watch for your ballot in the mail – Ballots for the March 3, 2020 Presidential Primary Election will be in the mail beginning
+- Watch for your ballot in the mail – Ballots for the June 30, 2020, Primary Election will be in the mail beginning

 - Vote your ballot – Place your voted ballot in your official return envelope.
 Note: Do not use another household member’s envelope to return your ballot.

-- Jan.
-3 – Last day for Secretary of State to certify the names and party affiliations of the candidates to be placed on the ballot, and to deliver the ballot order and content to county clerks
+- May 1 – Last day for Secretary of State to deliver the ballot order and content to county clerks

-- Feb.
-3 – Last day for voters who are affiliated with a political party to change or withdraw their affiliation if they wish vote in a different party’s Presidential Primary Election
+- June 1– Last day for voters who are affiliated with a political party to change or withdraw their affiliation if they wish to vote in a different party’s Primary Election

-- March 3 – Presidential Primary Election Day from 7 a.m. – 7 p.m. / Polls close at 7 p.m. including all Ballot Drop Box Locations and Voter Service and Polling Centers
+- June 30 – Primary Election Day from 7 a.m. – 7 p.m. / Polls close at 7 p.m. including all Ballot Drop Box Locations and Voter Service and Polling Centers

 Ballots cannot be held or forwarded by the post office.